Eliseo-AI/climate_speeches/README.md

 In addition, the analysis of each of the speeches will be made to see if they are based on opinions or facts. the speeches include the years 2018, 2019 and 2020, it is clarified that they are not all the speeches made by the activist in those years.

 ## Datasets
-The dataset is developed by me, I base myself on the book "No one is too samll to make a difference" and the article "[Greta Thunberg – the future speaks](https://www.environmentshow.com/greta-thunberg-speeches/)" to do so the data was taken and for the part of the transcriptions it was done three different ways: first the articles where the transcripts of the speeches, second for those who do not have a transcription in an article, the transcription option of the page [youtube](https://www.youtube.com/)  was used and if this was in the book it was compared with the text of the book, for which it was not verified that the transcription is as accurate as the speech itself.
+The dataset is developed by me, I base myself on the book "No one is too small to make a difference" and the article "[Greta Thunberg – the future speaks](https://www.environmentshow.com/greta-thunberg-speeches/)" to do so the data was taken and for the part of the transcriptions it was done three different ways: first the articles where the transcripts of the speeches, second for those who do not have a transcription in an article, the transcription option of the page [youtube](https://www.youtube.com/)  was used and if this was in the book it was compared with the text of the book, for which it was not verified that the transcription is as accurate as the speech itself.

 * Speeches.csv